Media portrayal of asexuality: Live-action television

 In 2017, on the British soap opera Emmerdale, 15-year-old character Liv Flaherty revealed that she fancies neither boys nor girls, leading to speculation that she might be asexual.
 Additionally, the television series Shadowhunters, based on the book series The Mortal Instruments, includes the asexual character Raphael Santiago and Norman Reedus, who voices Daryl Dixon in The Walking Dead, stated that he reads the character as asexual.
 At the same time, Valentina "Voodoo" Dunacci in Sirens, was the "focus of a major storyline" where she has a strong bond with Brian, who is not "asexual but is hopelessly in love with Val." while Florence in Sex Education calls asexuality when "someone has no sexual attraction to any sex or gender," but that it is not the be-all, end-all of relationships.

 In the tenth episode of the seventh season of American superhero series Legends of Tomorrow, broadcast in January 2022, one of the main characters, Esperanza "Spooner" Cruz, stated that she does not feel attraction to any gender, leading to a conversation where she identifies as asexual.
 The Imperfects featured an asexual succubus character in 2022.

 In early 2022, a Japanese drama series centered around asexuality and aromanticism, Koisenu Futari (As Two People Who Can't Fall in Love), was produced by NHK.
 The main characters, Sakuko and Takahashi, both aroace (short for aromantic asexual), start living together for convenience and raise awareness around them, educating family and friends, as they try to reinvent what it means to be a family.

 Indian actress, Sriti Jha identifies as asexual as does television personality Caitlyn Jenner, stand-up comedian Paula Poundstone, and Japanese model and actor Satsuki Nakayama.

+In Becoming Karl Lagerfeld (2024), Karl Lagerfeld (Daniel Brühl) is portrayed as asexual.

 Music

-Cavetown has stated that he is asexual and aromantic, and transgender.
+Cavetown has stated that he is asexual, aromantic, and transgender.
 Another musician, Bradford Cox, has described himself as gay, though he previously has stated that he leads a non-sexual/asexual lifestyle.
 However, in a 2011 interview with Rolling Stone, Cox said that he no longer identifies as asexual but rather as queer: "For a long time I just said I was asexual, but now I just realized that...
 I'm still, I guess...
 I mean, I'm queer.
 I just sort of, don't really have a very big self-esteem, so asexuality is sort of like a comfort zone where you don't get rejected."
 Cox stated in an October 19, 2016, radio interview: "There's so many types of sexuality, but one that I think is overlooked is to be asexual.
 I am absolutely asexual.
 I am a virgin at 34 years old."